 - a.
 Be a high school junior or senior; - b.
-Have a weighted GPA of at least 2.8 on high school courses; - c.
+Have an unweighted GPA of at least 2.8 on high school courses; or - c.
 Demonstrate college readiness on a college placement test, such as Pre-ACT, PSAT, SAT or ACT. - d.
-Choose one of the following four College Transfer Pathway in which to enroll: - Associate of Arts
+Choose one of the following four College Transfer Pathway in which to enroll:

+Associate of Arts

 Associate of Engineering

+Associate of Fine Arts-Visual Arts

-- Associate of Fine Arts-Visual Arts, Music, and Theater - Associate of General Education Nursing
+Associate of Fine Arts Music

+Associate of General Education Nursing

+Associate of Fine Arts Theater